pozh/ccnquotes/README.md

 ## Introduction

-The assignment is to build a SPA allowing to:
+The assignment's scope is to build a SPA allowing to:

 1. Pull a list of quotes from an API.
 2. Create a new quote.